-First Published 28 Aug 2024 Last Updated 31 Aug 2024 Difficulty level: Easy
+First Published 28 Aug 2024 Last Updated 16 Nov 2024 Difficulty level: Easy

 As mentioned in my earlier article, Two New Access Features Are Now Available in the Beta Channel, two significant new features are being are being released this Autumn.
-Both have been available to the two 'Insider Channels', Beta and Current Channel (Preview), for about two months with changes made in response to user feedback.
+Both have been available to the two 'Insider Channels', Beta and Current Channel (Preview), for about three months with changes made in response to user feedback.

 The Monaco SQL Editor is the code editor from Visual Studio Code which has been adapted for Access.
 It has standard IDE functionality such as syntax highlighting, IntelliSense and autocomplete.
 The most obvious change is the use of color for different sections of the query SQL.